-Garmin unveiled their latest navigation system, GPSMAP 640, which was displayed with great eagerness this year.
-The new model provides users with tides and currents, depth contours, port plans, marine services, and unlimited points of interest.
-Garmin worked diligently to help users shift effortlessly between marine mode and automotive mode.
-Users will find no issue when using the GPSMAP 640 on land or water.
+Garmin unveiled their latest navigation system, GPSMAP 640, which was eagerly displayed this year.
+The new model includes tides and currents, depth contours, port plans, marine services, and more.
+Garmin worked hard to make it easy for users to switch between marine and automotive modes.
+Boaters will have no problems using the GPSMAP 640 on land or water.

 The high-resolution touch screen display and user-friendly interface instill trust and allow the user to explore with minimal effort.
 The GPSMAP 640 navigation system from Garmin is the company’s best yet.
 It’s powerful and portable enough to help you find your way on land or at sea.